fyngyrz/pyex/README.md

 highlighting file for `.pyex` files \(`pyex.syntax`\) for this editor by taking the Python syntax file and adding the `extend` keyword.
-If you are going to use `pyex`, I think you'll find it useful to implement a syntax file for yoar editor as well, and most likely, you can do what I did -- grab the Python syntax, modify it by adding one keyword, assign the result to `pyex`, and done.
+If you are going to use `pyex`, I think you'll find it useful to implement a syntax file for your editor as well, and most likely, you can do what I did -- grab the Python syntax, modify it by adding one keyword, assign the result to `pyex`, and done.